section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 ![test-output](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email12.png)

 Now fill up the fields, and click on the `Send Test Email` button.
 We are good to go if you have a 200 status code.
-Like this:

 ![status](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email13.png)

 Before we go ahead with the code, we will need three things from our EmailJS account, which are:
-- SERVICE_ID
+- SERVICE_ID.
-- TEMPLATE_ID
+- TEMPLATE_ID.
-- USER_ID
+- USER_ID.

 To get your `SERVICE_ID`, go to the sidebar, and click on the `Email Services` tab.
-Like this:

 ![service](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email14.png)

-For your TEMPLATE_ID, click on the "Email Templates" tab on the sidebar.
-Like this:
+For your `TEMPLATE_ID`, click on the `Email Templates` tab on the sidebar.

 ![templates](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email15.png)

-Finally, for your USER_ID, on the sidebar, click on the "Integration" tab, and scroll down to the end of the page.
-Like this:
+Finally, for your `USER_ID`, click on the `Integration` tab on the sidebar and scroll down to the end of the page.

 ![user](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email16.png)

 With that done, we can go right into coding.

-### Setting EmailJS up on Vue
+### Setting EmailJS up on Vue 3
 Now that we have our email service ready, we'll go ahead to integrate it into our Vue application.

 #### Create a Vue project